bcgov/ExchangeLabOps/docs/Agile-in-the-BCPS/readme.md

 ### Customizations in the BC Public Service
 When there are limitations to hiring, we bring in contracted resources through [Sprint With Us](https://www.bcdevexchange.org/sprintwithus), a modern procurement vehicle that procures Agile teams.

-- its current status, nature of practice, etc in gov - ie (limited) history pre-Lab, how we practice it in Lab ("customizations" we've made), nascent proliferation around gov, and the fact/risks of "fake" agile